DaeyongKwon98/Intent_Classification/README.md

 ## Implementation

 Sparse representation, Word Embedding (Word2Vec), DistilBERT_Probing, DistilBERT_Finetune, and Llama are each implemented in separate .py files.
-The **functions.py** file should be placed in the same directory to import data preprocessing functions.
+The **functions.py** file should be placed in the same directory to import functions.

 Each .py file can be executed by running ```python filename.py```, and the resulting .csv files will be saved in the **"./results"** directory.

+For the concatenated setting, you can use ```concat_history``` function in **functions.py**.